MarcoDiFrancesco/LittleProjects/Notes/Networks.md

 Robustness: what happens if router malfunctions?

 - LS: node can advertise incorrect link cost, each node computes only its own table
-- DV: DV node can advertise incorrect path cost, each node’s table used by others, error propagate thru network
+- DV: node can advertise incorrect path cost, each node’s table used by others, **error propagate** thru network

 ## Inter-AS routing: BGP